 We limit who can access your data.
 When you call Fotoware Support to get help, we will ask for your consent before doing anything that affects your data.
 Technical and organizational safeguards are in place to limit access.
 When we use third-party suppliers to provide additional services, we assess whether they can provide the appropriate level of security and privacy that we require.

 Service Monitoring and automatic incident reporting

-Our staff is on guard 24/7 to respond to security incidents, big or small, and we review our security continually so we can be prepared for anything that might come.
+Our engineers are on duty 24/7 to respond to security incidents, big or small, and we review our security continually to be prepared for anything that might come.

 Get in touch!

-- The company takes steps to secure data and systems responsibly, irrespective of which platform, environment, or country is involved in the storage, processing, or copying of these data.
+- The company takes steps to secure data and systems responsibly, irrespective of which platform, environment, or country is involved in storing, processing, or copying these data.

 - The antivirus software is kept updated at all times

 To log into the customer database, users need valid credentials.
 They must comply with the password regulations that apply to all Fotoware employees as outlined in the Data Discipline Declaration, which they signed as part of their employment contract.

 - All employees have signed a Data Discipline declaration confirming that they understand, accept, and undertake to comply with the data discipline regulations.